delphicventurescode/mjolnir_poeto_book_series/README.md

 For more updates, stay tuned to this repository or visit the LeanPub editions of the books.
 The Esperanto version of the Japanese Dead Poets' Society Poetry Book is available on LeanPub here: https://leanpub.com/japanese_poets_society_esperanto

-Please consider supporting LeanPub, an up-and-coming book publisher, and also our project by purchasing one of our books.
+Please consider supporting LeanPub, a Canada-based book publisher, and also our project by purchasing one of our books.
 ---

 This repository contains information about the Mjolnir_Poeto book series.